Ilir Hoti

 Ilir Hoti (10 May 1957 – 1 March 2016) was an Albanian economist and banker.
 Hoti was governor of the Bank of Albania from May 1992 until September 1993.
 From 2012 to January 2015 he was Dean of Faculty of Business at Aleksandër Moisiu University of Durrës.
+He was from the Hoti tribe.

 A graduate of the Faculty of Economy and Agribusiness, Agricultural University of Tirana, he served as an associate professor.
 He was fluent in English and Italian.

 Arsidi scandal

 Hoti was arrested in 1993, along with former Prime Minister Vilson Ahmeti, for the "Arsidi" scandal, but he was subsequently released by the Court of Tirana.
 Hoti was acquitted.

 Books

 He is the author of several books, including Financial Management (2009), Financial Management (2011), and Risk Management And Insurance Industry (2011).
 He is the author of the trilingual dictionary on Economy (Albanian, Italian and English).